arcticleo/reso_api/README.md

 `$skiptoken` allows you to process large datasets from the API in a sequence without sacrificing performance.
 The drawback is that you cannot "skip" to a random page, for that you must use the regular `$skip` parameter.

+## Compatibility

+This gem should work with any RESO Web API compliant service, but these are those that have been confirmed.

+- ListHub

+If you use this gem to connect to another service or MLS, please submit a pull request to update the list with that service.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.